Bak-Coleman, J., West, J., O’Connor, C., & Bergstrom, C. T. (2026). Industry influence in high-profile social media research. arXiv [cs.SI].

 Key Contributions

-• First systematic, quantitative mapping of industry ties across authors, editors, and reviewers in elite social media research.
+• First systematic quantitative mapping of industry influence spanning authorship, editorial handling, and peer review in top-tier social media research.

-• Introduces the composite concept of industrial saturation to capture cumulative influence across the publication pipeline.
+• Introduces the concept of industrial saturation — a composite measure of industry influence across the entire production and evaluation pipeline.

-• Documents a large empirical gap between formal competing-interest disclosures and publicly identifiable ties.
+• Empirically documents the gap between formal competing-interest disclosures and industry ties identifiable from public data.

-• Proposes concrete reforms: stronger disclosure norms, retrospective corrections, and explicit independence statements by unaffiliated authors.
+• Offers concrete policy recommendations: stronger disclosure norms, corrections to the existing record, and explicit independence statements from unaffiliated authors.

 Methods